bohanhu118/bohanhu118/README.md

 #### 📚 Current Learning
 - Deepening my knowledge in Machine Learning and AI.
-- Exploring advanced React.js patterns and state management techniques.
+- Exploring advanced techniques in algorithms and research development.
-- Improving my skills in cloud computing with AWS and Azure.
+- Improving my skills in cloud-code and innovation program.

 #### 🔥 Quote
 ``